YuHsuan-Hwang/Letter-Case-Converter-2/README.md

 ## Environment
 Python 3.7.7
 ## Current Function
-click enter and recieve text from the backend
+click enter and receive a text from the backend